QuentinRa/blog.quentinra.dev/operating-systems/linux/knowledge/index.md

 **Redirections**

 We can redirect output to a file.
-For instance, if a result take a long time, and you need to do multiple operations on it, you will store it, and work on the file.
+For instance, if a result takes a long time, or you need to do multiple operations on it, you will usually store it, and work on the file.
 We are doing this using `>`.

 ```bash
 $ echo "Hello, World" > myFile